Two Common Questions About TOB and Dating

 I get many emails from wonderful people like you asking me all kinds of questions about Theology of the Body.
-For this post, I’d like to answer 2 of the most common question I get asked about TOB and dating.
+For this post, I’d like to answer two of the most common questions I get asked about TOB and dating.

 - My boyfriend refuses to embrace the teachings of the Theology of the Body, but I don’t want to break it off.
 How long do we date before it’s time to pull the plug?

 A. I think you’ll need to determine for yourself what your non-negotiables are.
 Refuses is a pretty strong word.
 It doesn’t sound like there’s much openness there.
 But what is he refusing?
 The teachings of the Theology of the Body are vast and wide, but I’m guessing you’re speaking about the realm of chastity.
 Here are my questions for you:

 - Is your boyfriend refusing to remain chaste?